zxc7563598/php-google-authenticator/README.md

 A PHP library for generating and verifying Time-Based One-Time Passwords (TOTP).
 Compatible with Google Authenticator and similar apps, with features like secret generation, QR code creation, and OTP verification.

+**This project has been parsed by Zread.
+If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-google-authenticator)**

 ## Purpose & Intention

 With the increasing demand for security, more and more websites and applications are adopting two-factor authentication (2FA) to protect user accounts.
 Google Authenticator is one of the most common 2FA applications, using time-based one-time passwords (TOTP) to ensure security.